bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Scheduling--setTimeout-and.md

 Parameters:

 `func|code`: Function or a string of code to execute.
-Usually, that's a function.
-For historical reasons, a string of code can be passed, but that's not recommended.
+Usually, that’s a function.
+For historical reasons, a string of code can be passed, but that’s not recommended.

 `delay`: The delay before running, in milliseconds (1000 ms = 1 second), by default 0.